 Some colleges and universities require that a prospective student take either the ACT or the SAT.
-All juniors will annually take the ACT as required by the Wisconsin DPI.
+Each year juniors will take the ACT as required by the Wisconsin DPI.
 Applications and information about each of these tests is available from the Counseling Office.